Gain experience off campus

 Initiating and Finding a Field Placement

-- Each student interested in an externship is encouraged to reflect on his, her, or their own learning goals and be creative in seeking a placement that will help meet those goals.
+- Each student interested in an externship is encouraged to reflect on her or his own learning goals and be creative in seeking a placement that will help meet those goals.

 - Students are responsible for finding their own placements.